wmichalak/product_category_classifier/readme.md

 8. Perform final validation error assessment

 #### 1: Acquiring the validation data and assigning labels based on the description.  ####
-A validation dataset of fashion items was pre-defined in product_data.json.
+I choose to use the given dataset as a validation dataset for two reasons: 1) the final test of the model is based on well the model performs on the provided set and two, the set has imbalanced classes and therefore a model would have a difficult time training to identify the minority classes.
+Thus, I used fashion items pre-defined in product_data.json as a validation set only.
 The file was read and stored as a dictionary using the `json`' package.
 Each photo was downloaded using the `urllib` package.

 ```
 urllib.request.urlretrieve(item['images_url'], photo_filename)